About mosquito traps

 The safety of mosquito traps is beyond doubt.

-Frankly, most mosquito traps are built not to harm even beneficial insects like moths and bees.
+Most mosquito traps are built not to harm beneficial insects like moths and bees.
 This only goes to show how safe these devices are.

 Tips on using mosquito traps

-- Pick the ideal trap for your home: A lot of homeowners make the mistake of opting for quantity instead of quality.
-This approach almost always backfires wherever it’s applied and purchasing a mosquito trap is not an exception.
-If your home is rather large, buying a decent sized unit will be your best choice.
+- Pick the ideal trap for your home: Many homeowners make the mistake of opting for quantity instead of quality.
+This approach almost always backfires wherever it’s applied, and purchasing a mosquito trap is no exception.
+Buying a decent-sized unit will be your best choice if your home is rather large.
 But you might need to purchase a few units if the area to protect from mosquitoes is really big to ensure that mosquitoes are kept away from your home.

 - Target the mosquito species troubling your home: There are many different species of mosquitoes.
 So by identifying the mosquito species which are disturbing the peace in your particular area and then purchasing traps with a significant success rate against those species will ensure you the best results.
 For instance, the Aedes aegypti mosquito is a known pest in areas which are densely populated and big cities are greatly by this group of mosquitoes.
 Therefore, if you live in such a location, going for a trap with a good track record against Aedes aegypti mosquitoes will be your best bet at keeping the mosquitoes away.

 - Don’t expect immediate results: Contrary to what is achieved using insecticides, mosquito traps will take a little longer to do any visible damage to the unwanted pests and their population.
-Using these devices is a gradual process which requires your patience and persistence.
+Using these devices is a gradual process that requires patience and persistence.
 Therefore, don’t expect zero insects in 10 minutes after turning on your mosquito trap.
-Wait a few days and you might be surprised at how efficient insect traps actually are.
+Wait a few days, and you might be surprised at how efficient insect traps actually are.